 This is a local check, and will only verify an individual’s arrest history within Marion County.
 If so desired, we will provide you with a letter stating that the individual has either no arrest record within our county or a letter stating that an arrest history exists, with the charges outlined.

 How do I get a copy of an incident report?

-A copy of the report can be obtained through the records section of the Marion County Sheriff’s Office at 692 NW 30th Avenue and any District Office Location.
+A copy of the report can be obtained through the records section of the Marion County Sheriff’s Office at 692 NW 30th Avenue and any district office location.
 Copies are available 8:00 A.M. to 5:00 P.M.
 You will be charged .15 cents per page.
-If the report requires extensive research then a $20.00 first hour minimum charge for Clerical research Time will charged.
-If the research requires more than one hour then a charge of $2.50 will be charged for each additional 15 minute time period.
+If the report requires extensive research, a $20.00 first hour minimum charge for clerical research time will charged.
+If the research requires more than one hour, a charge of $2.50 will be charged for each additional 15 minute time period.

 How do I find information about someone who is in the Marion County Jail?

 Please call 352-351-8077 to ask about current inmates.